-CMS Hospital Compare was also the source for our patient satisfaction ranking.
+CMS Care Compare was also the source for our patient satisfaction ranking.
 CMS uses the annual Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey to give a rating of patient experience across 10 factors.
-We took the average of the 10 linear mean scores of these factors published on the 2018 Hospital Compare site, which also reports a percentage of patients with each summary response.
+We took the average of the 10 linear mean scores of these factors published on the 2022 Care Compare site (covering submitted data from 2020 to 2021), which also reports a percentage of patients with each summary response.
 The linear mean scores for each component are adjusted for patient-mix and survey-mode by CMS.

 We chose to include hospitals with between 50 and 100 responses after data analysis indicated that imputation of these scores would be reasonable to account for CMS's mean calculations and adjustment.
 We calculated scores for these hospitals by extrapolating to the nearest median score of hospitals with similar survey responses.
-For more detail and a listing of the 10 measures used, please see the CMS webpage on patient experience.
+For more detail and a listing of the 10 measures used, please see the CMS webpage on patient experience.10